-The BCL with Social Justice programme, the ﬁrst of its kind in Ireland, combines the study of Law with the study of social exclusion, its causes and remedies.
+The BCL with Social Justice course, the ﬁrst of its kind in Ireland, combines the study of Law with rigorous analysis of social injustice, its causes and remedies.
 It will appeal to students who are interested in issues of equality, diversity and disadvantage, and who want to look in-depth at the social context in which law operates.
 On completion, you’ll be uniquely equipped to oﬀer a critical perspective on issues such as the adequacy of our criminal justice system, the legal treatment of women and minority groups, and the underlying causes of social and economic injustice.

 This degree will provide an ideal platform for careers in:

 Relevant graduate study programmes include:

 “I have always been passionate about equality and human rights, so I was delighted to have the opportunity to study Law with Social Justice in UCD.
 This programme allows students to see the logic and reasoning behind the law while also showing its impact on people’s daily lives.
 One of the best parts of studying law in UCD is that it allows students to extend their legal knowledge beyond the curriculum.
 My experience as Editor-in-Chief of the Student Law Journal has played a pivotal role in my legal education.
 Additionally, being involved in the Choir and Tennis Club over the years has added immensely to my UCD experience.
 (Sarah is currently studying to become a solicitor).”

 Tel: +353 1 716 4110